 The Nexus Arts Studio Residency is an exciting opportunity for contemporary South Australian emerging artists from a culturally diverse background, or whose work explores culture and/or cultural diversity.

-The Residency is offered twice a year, aligning with two important South Australian cultural festivals, allowing successful applicants to develop their creative practice through studio research and showcase a significant professional visual arts project or body of work to a wide audience.
+The Residency is offered twice a year, aligning with two important South Australian cultural festivals, allowing successful applicants to develop their creative practice through studio research culminating in a significant professional visual arts exhibition showcased to a wide audience.